chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 for each registry named in ``$MASON_REGISTRY`` if a registry at that location does not already exist.

+For information regarding current Mason packages, see the :ref:`package-list`.

 The registry consists of a hierarchy like the following:

 .. code-block:: text